 Though during your regular dental appointment the dentist will perform a thorough inspection to determine if any abnormal oral tissue is present, it is important that you mention any issues that you may have been experiencing.
 A variety of oral tissue problems can be signs of more serious issues that may need to be addressed by an oral surgeon.

 If abnormalities are detected the dentist may recommend taking a biopsy of the tissue.
 An oral surgeon may remove some or all of the tissue in question and have it tested to better diagnose the issue.

 Proper personal oral care and regular dental appointments are a great way to detect and address many oral tissue abnormalities early on.
-By visiting Drs.
-Henzel & Smith regularly we can establish historical records of your oral tissue to help us recognize abnormal changes as they occur.
+By visiting Henzel Smith Family Dentistry regularly we can establish historical records of your oral tissue to help us recognize abnormal changes as they occur.

 How will it feel?

-Drs.
-Henzel & Smith provides a wide range of anesthetic options depending on the patient and type of procedure being performed.
+Henzel Smith Family Dentistry provides a wide range of anesthetic options depending on the patient and type of procedure being performed.

 Our patients are made as comfortable as possible with local anesthesia and sedation.
 We also provide general anesthesia when it is best for the patient to be unconscious during the procedure.